Chrysanthemum

 Chrysanthemum Species and Varietals

 The genus Chrysanthemum is a member of the plant family Asteraceae and includes around 40 species.
 Once a vast genus, it has over the years been divided into multiple genera, including Argyranthemum, Glebionis, Leucanthemopsis, Leucanthemum, Rhodanthemum, and Tanacetum.
-The best growing zones for Chrysanthemum vary depending on the species.
-For more information, see the descriptions below.
+The best growing zones for Chrysanthemum vary depending on the species; for more information, see the descriptions below.
 To find your zone, click here: Zone Map.

 Chrysanthemum indicum (Indian Chrysanthemum) These plants reach 2 feet wide by 2 feet tall at maturity, and are native to southeast Asia.
 Flowers are yellow to white and have yellow pollen.
-Hardy down to -10 degrees Fahrenheit.
+Hardy down to -10 degrees Fahrenheit and best in USDA hardiness zones 4-10.
 These plants are commonly cultivated and consumed pickled, in tea, or in soups and seeds can be used to make oil. |

-Chrysanthemum x grandiflorum (Chrysanthemum x morifolium) (Florists' Chrysanthemum, Florists' Daisy, Garden Mum) This perennial grows best in zones 2-24 and H1.
+This perennial grows best in USDA hardiness zones 5-9 or Sunset growing zones 2-24 and H1.
 Blooms appear in fall, and this plant is great for borders, containers, cutting, and come in many flower forms, colors and plant sizes.
 Flower colors include white, yellow, red, pink, orange, bronze, purple, lavender and multicolored.
-Plants sold commercially are forced to bloom out of season, and once they are planted in the ground they will revert to fall blooming. |
+Plants sold commercially are typically forced to bloom out of season, and once they are planted in the ground they will revert to fall blooming.
+Varieties are listed below.
+This species can be invasive in coastal California, the Pacific Northwest, and the Northeast in the United States.

-Chrysanthemum zawadskii (Chrysanthemum rubellum) This perennial grows best in zones 1-24 and hails from Russia and Northern and Eastern Asia.
-Gets to 2 feet tall and wide.
+Chrysanthemum zawadskii (Chrysanthemum rubellum) This perennial species of Mum grows best in USDA hardiness zones 5-9 or Sunset growing zones 1-24 and hails from Russia and Northern and Eastern Asia.
+Gets to 2 feet tall and wide at maturity.
 Flowers bloom over a long season starting in late summer.
 Varieties include 'Clara Curtis' (pictured; has bright pink flowers) and 'Mary Stoker' (soft yellow blooms touched with orange). |

 Caring for chrysanthemum